NW FILM & VIDEO FESTIVAL

 In August of 1974, Frenchman Philippe Petit—not content with having walked a tightrope between the twin towers of both Notre Dame and the Sydney Harbour Bridge—decided to try his luck rigging a tightrope between the big daddies of all the world's twin towers, the World Trade Center.
-James Marsh's new documentary brings Petit's feat to life—an accomplishment that is either breathtakingly stupid or brave.
+James Marsh's documentary brings Petit's feat to life—an accomplishment that is either breathtakingly stupid or brave.
 And while I'm usually skeptical of documentaries that switch between B-roll and interview footage, the B-roll in this case is so outrageously implausible that it's more than enough to keep any viewer gripped.
 If you suffer from vertigo, for example, this movie will make you feel sick.
 Hell, I don't, and it still did.
-MATT DAVIS Laurelhurst Theater, Living Room Theaters, Mission Theater.
+MATT DAVIS Laurelhurst Theater, Living Room Theaters.

 Rachel Getting Married

 Rachel (Rosemarie DeWitt) is indeed getting married, but it's her sister, Kym (Anne Hathaway)—an ex-model, lifelong drug addict, and alcoholic who's been in and out of institutions since causing a family tragedy as a young teenager—who demands to be the center of attention.
 Jonathan Demme's latest is a difficult, sometimes tiresome film, but it's also emotionally ambitious, and it offers a modern portrait of family life that depends very little on convention.
 MARJORIE SKINNER Century Eastport 16, City Center 12, Evergreen Parkway 13, Fox Tower 10, Lloyd Center 10 Cinema.